vikas1709/WebDev-Session5/readme.md

 ###Add Components

+(Comment out the previous controllers.
+Uncomment the old components.)
 The routing specifies a template defined by a component.

 Hash prefixes and be set using $locationProvider (defaults to !).